yekbote2/illumio-process-flow-log-data/README.md

 ### Assumptions/Working

-- Protocol integer values are mapped to their names via a hardcoded dictionary [Reference: https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml]
+- Protocol keywords are fetched from a csv found here : https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml]
-- Only TCP and UDP protocols are hardcoded, rest are mapped as unknown
+- protocols-numbers-1.csv must be present in the cwd for the program to execute
 - Only dstport is considered
 - Tag counts are increased by the total number of port/protocol counts found associated with that tag
 Example: